wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03-optimize-performance.md

 ### Workflows

-Real-time workflows can be very effective but, if designed poorly, will affect the performance of the most common operations such as creating or updating a record.
+Real-time workflows can be very effective but, if designed poorly, will affect the performance of the most common operations such as creating or updating a row.
 Consider converting poorly performing or long running workflows to background ones where the impact on the system will be smaller.

-Background workflows create a log record when an instance of the workflow is executed.
+Background workflows create a log row when an instance of the workflow is executed.
 The default setting is to delete log entries for successfully executed workflows.
 If this setting is changed to keep the entries, jobs log will grow and may reach the point where it affects performance of the asynchronous services.
 Only use this flag for troubleshooting and avoid leaving it on in production.

 ### Plugins